open-contracting/standard-development-handbook/docs/standard/technical/deployment.rst

 1. From the list of releases, click *Draft a new release*
 2. In *Tag version*, enter the version number in *vmajor.minor.patch* format, e.g. ``v1.1.1``
-3. Enter a summary of changes, e.g. “Typo fixes”, and click *Publish release*
+3. Enter a summary of changes, e.g. "Typo fixes", and click *Publish release*

-Alternately, run this Rake task, which will use the extension’s changelog as the release message:
+Alternately, run this Rake task, which will use the extension's changelog as the release message:

 .. code-block:: shell